JohnArvid/node-tutorials/README.md

 ## http-server
 Very basic server.
 Basically hello world...

+### Learnings:
+Using node as backend wo express.
-Getting some more xp with node+esm.
+Getting some more xp with node esm.
 The __dirname problem.
 Why core modules _should_ be imported with `node:` prefix.
-Learning to read a file from disk and use in server response.
+Reading a file from disk and use in server response.
 Emitting events with events.EventEmitter.
-### Learnings:
-Not much.
-Should be expanded.
-Using node as backend wo express.

 ## dothis-api
 First and foremost a rest api for a to do list.
 Added front end and styles.
 ### Learnings: